abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 export default AllCharacters;
 ```

-Your `OneCharacter.js` should currently look like this:
+Your `OneCharacter.jsx` should currently look like this:

 ```jsx
 import { useState, useEffect } from "react";